dennislee22/fraud-detection-telco/README.md

 ```
 - Feature Importances: "Which behavioral patterns were most useful for the model's decisions?"
    1. The values you see (e.g., 0.25, 0.22) are the average decrease in node impurity (specifically Gini impurity) that a feature provides across all trees in the forest.
 It measures how effective a feature is at creating "pure" splits, separating the 'fraud' and 'not-fraud' cases into clean, distinct groups.
 These values are normalized so that the sum of all importances equals 1.0.
 They represent a relative contribution to the model's overall decision-making purity.
 A perfectly pure group would have an impurity of 0 (e.g., all users in the group are fraudulent).
    2. RFC builds hundreds of deep, independent decision trees on random subsets of the data and features.
 It then averages their predictions.
-Because each tree is independent, features that are generally good predictors (like nocturnal_call_ratio in your case) will consistently produce pure splits and thus get a high importance score.
+Because each tree is independent, features that are generally good predictors (like nocturnal_call_ratio) will consistently produce pure splits and thus get a high importance score.

 - Run [XGBoost script](train-XGBoost.py) for Step 2 and 3 based on XGBoost technique.
 Result as follows.